Qumulo/docs/_includes/content-reuse/admin-guides/encryption-data-security/generating-storing-ecdsa-keys.md

      -pubout > /public-key-path
    ```

 1. If your private key is in OpenSSH format, export the public key into the `.pem` format.
-Use the `ssh-keygen` tool and specify the path to the private key and the path for saving the public key.
+Run the `ssh-keygen` tool and specify the path to the private key and the path for saving the public key.
 For example:

    ```bash
    ssh-keygen \